elastic/curator/README.md

 	curator --host my-elasticsearch --repository REPOSITORY --prefix .marvel- --show-snapshots

-## Documentation and Errata
+## Errata

+### Mutually exclusive arguments

-If you need to close and delete based on different criteria, please use separate command lines, e.g.
+If you need to perform operations based on differing `--curation-style`s, please use separate command lines, e.g.

-    curator --host my-elasticsearch -C space -g 1024 curator --host my-elasticsearch -c 15
+    curator --host my-elasticsearch --curation-style space --disk-space 1024 curator --host my-elasticsearch [--curation-style time] --optimize 1

+### Timeouts
-When using optimize the current behavior is to wait until the optimize operation is complete before continuing.
-With large indices, this can result in timeouts with the default 30 seconds.
-It is recommended that you increase the timeout to at least 3600 seconds, if not more.
+With some operations (e.g. `--optimize` and `--snap-older`) the default behavior is to wait until the operation is complete before proceeding with the next step.
+Since these operations can take quite a long time it is advisable to set `--timeout` to a high value (e.g. a minimum of `3600` [1 hour] for optimize operations).

 ## Contributing